spotinst/help/src/docs/ocean/tutorials/install-network-client-v2.md

 1. Discover all the available released Ocean network client versions using command `helm search`.

-2. Then upgrade to a specific version or latest version from the list above using command `helm upgrade`.
+2. Then, upgrade to a specific version or the latest version from the list above using the command `helm upgrade`.

 ```
-helm search spot/ocean-network-client –version
-helm upgrade <NAME> spot/ocean-network-client \
+helm upgrade my-release spot/ocean-network-client \
---reuse-values
---version <VERSION>
+ --namespace <$NAMESPACE>
 ```

 Replace `<NAME>` and `<VERSION>` with a name for the Ocean network client chart and version that you want it to be upgraded to.